bearlikelion/ao-killbot/readme.md

 ![Screenshot](https://i.imgur.com/gLnvJpX.png)

 ### Usage

 * !ping - replies with @user pong
-* !kbclear - delets all messages in the config.botChannel
+* !kbclear - deletes all messages in the config.botChannel
-* !kbinfo <eventId> - displays the killboard post for a specific kill to the current channel
+* !kbinfo <eventId> - displays the kill board post for a specific kill to the current channel

 ### Prerequisites

 * [NodeJS](https://nodejs.org/)

 ### Installing

 * Install Node JS on the machine that will run the bot
 * Execute 'npm install' in the directory to download the dependencies
 * Create a new [Discord Application](https://discordapp.com/developers/applications/)